 Yes, probate is a public process.
 This means records can be accessed to show the estate’s value and how it was divided.
 During your lifetime, you can arrange things, so your estate remains private.
 This is a primary reason many choose to consult with a Pennsylvania probate lawyer regarding ensuring a more private process.
 One of the best ways to avoid passing the entire estate through probate is by considering a living trust.
 Assets can be transferred into a living trust while you are still living.
 Keep in mind that you will still have the ability to control these assets.
-Once you pass away, the living trust will not have to pass through probate and passed directly to the beneficiary.
+Once you pass away, the living trust will not have to pass through probate and pass directly to the beneficiary.

 When a person passes away without a will in place, they have died intestate.
 Should this occur, Pennsylvania state laws will dictate how your assets and property are distributed.
 The court will appoint an administrator to oversee your estate.
 The administrator distributes assets to beneficiaries and resolves the estate.

 An executor plays an essential role in managing the probate process.
 The executor’s responsibilities include initiating the probate process, distributing property to beneficiaries, paying estate taxes and debts, managing any conflict or legal issues, and more.